gearglow/ReptiliaWithATwist/The List.md

-Elysia wrote Professor McGonagall as soon as dinner was finished.
+Elysia wrote Professor McGonagall (and Sirius, while she was at it) as soon as dinner was finished.
 The next day, her answer came while Elysia and Hermione were sitting in the back garden, going over what Elysia would need for the Arithmancy and Runes qualifiers.
 The Weasleys gave them a wide berth; none of them wanted to spend the last few precious days of summer *studying.*

 > Ms. Potter,
 >